we are decked head to toe

 revival and survived,

-glint from the cutter reveals an untamed eyelash:
+glint from the knife reveals an untamed eyelash:

 wayward breasts you can’t touch,